When snoring gets serious

 If you’ve been diagnosed with sleep apnea, there are several treatment options available to you.
 CPAP machine is one of the most common treatment options, although many patients find the device intolerable.
 A CPAP is a machine that connects to an oxygen mask that you wear during sleep to provide a continuous flow of oxygen and prevent the airway from collapsing.
 However, many patients are unable to find restful sleep while wearing the device, thus rendering treatment ineffective.

 There are also surgical procedures for the treatment of sleep apnea, although all of them have varying side effects and rates of success.
-At Coastal Cosmetic Family Dentistry, we believe that this should be your last resort.
+At A Smile By Design, we believe that this should be your last resort.

 Oral Appliance Therapy

-At Coastal Cosmetic Family Dentistry, we are proud to offer oral appliance therapy as a successful and predictable treatment option for our sleep apnea patients.
+At A Smile By Design, we are proud to offer oral appliance therapy as a successful and predictable treatment option for our sleep apnea patients.
 Oral appliance therapy uses a device (oral appliance) that fits inside the mouth like a mouth guard that you wear during sleep.
 The device gently shifts the lower jaw forward, preventing the airway from collapsing, and allowing patients to breathe normally throughout the night.